Home » About » FAQs

 13 Grade 8 Year 9 Grade 8

 The EAL program at Ambrit aims to assist students whose first language is not English, in becoming competent users of the English language so they can participate fully in the social and academic life of the school.
 English language learning is not intended as a replacement for the student’s home language(s) but as an additional language.
-Through differentiated support options, the EAL support teachers collaborate with class teachers to facilitate the integration of all English language learners into the mainstream classrooms.
+Through differentiated support options, the EAL support teachers collaborate with class teachers to facilitate the integration of all English language learners into mainstream classrooms.
 Entrance evaluations of students new to English are administered to ascertain the level of support needed.
 Please note that some of the EAL services incur additional fees.

-Due to restrictions of space, facilities and personnel trained to cater for significant special educational needs, Ambrit is unable to admit children with serious learning, physical, emotional or behavioral difficulties.
+Due to restrictions of space, facilities and personnel trained to cater to significant special educational needs, Ambrit is unable to admit children with serious learning, physical, emotional or behavioural difficulties.
 A child with mild to moderate learning difficulties may be admitted on a probationary basis with dates of evaluation clearly established in writing.
 When applying to Ambrit, parents are required to provide past records of students, which may include: previous diagnostic testing or evidence of special education assistance.
 Please note that some of the services in Learning Support incur additional fees.
 In certain circumstances, it may be necessary for parents to provide an assistant in a classroom for children with special educational needs.
-Withholding information about special needs may lead to the withdrawal of the student.

-The school organizes onsite information sessions about International High Schools as well as visits to schools in Rome.
+The school organises onsite information sessions about International High Schools as well as visits to schools in Rome.
 The Grade 8 Dean of Students works with families and students to help make appropriate school selections and ensure a smooth transition into High School.

 Ambrit does not offer any financial aid.